 Explosive ordnance disposal officers determine methods and procedures for locating and rendering safe all types of explosive ordnance.
 They lead teams that neutralize chemical, biological, and nuclear weapons, as well as improvised explosive devices (IED).
+They may operate in a variety of challenging environments, such as underwater.

 Explosive ordnance disposal officers usually work on bases or ships.
 Due to the need to keep forces supplied with weapons and munitions, explosive ordnance disposal officers may spend time outdoors in all types of weather.